 Backblaze likes to be transparent in how we do business.
 Here are just a few areas where we pointed the light on ourselves:

-Durability: The durability of Backblaze B2 is eleven 9’s.
-Here’s how we calculated that number and what 99.999999999 really means for you.
+Durability: The durability of Backblaze B2 calculated at 11 nines.
+Here’s how we calculated that number and what 99.999999999% really means for you.

 Hard Drive Stats: We continue to publish our Hard Drive Stats reports each quarter, detailing the failure rates of the hard drives in the Backblaze data centers.
 Here’s the most recent report for Q3 2018 and here’s everything since we started.